 Nottingham Forest to Manchester United, 1993

-Having impressed under Brian Clough at Nottingham Forest since arriving as a young midfielder from Ireland.
+Manchester United made Roy Keane the Premier League’s most expensive player a year later, the midfielder impressed under Brian Clough at Nottingham Forest since arriving from Ireland.

-Named in the PFA Team of the Year but unable to help the club avoid relegation, Keane memorably verbally agreed to join Blackburn before a call from Sir Alex Ferguson saw him head to Old Trafford.
+Named in the PFA Team of the Year despite Forest’s relegation to the second tier, Keane memorably made a U-turn on a verbal agreement to join Blackburn, following a phone call from Sir Alex Ferguson.

-In Manchester, Keane would become one of the Premier League’s most ferocious competitors and arguably the most inspirational captain in the league’s history.
+In Manchester, Keane became one of the Premier League’s most ferocious competitors and arguably the most inspirational captain in the league’s history.

 In a glittering career under Ferguson, Keane helped United to seven Premier League titles, four FA Cups and the 1999 Champions League as part of the club’s famed treble-winning season.

-His controversial departure in 2005 severed his ties with the club, though Keane remains one of the most iconic and important players in the club’s illustrious history.
+His controversial departure in 2005 severed his ties with the club, though Keane remains one of the most iconic and important players in the Red Devils’ illustrious history.

 Andy Cole, £7m